Mark2Mark/mark-zones-plugin/README.md

   ## NOTES:
   - It is best to hide the GlyphsApp metrics (`⌘+⇧+M`), because this plugin draws its own metrics
   - If a Zone is called _"Anchors"_, all anchors that are _not_ on one of those zones will be highlighted
+  - Nodes on zones will be highlighted if they are on a zone’s overshoot or exactly on the border of a zone.
   - You can toggle display of a zone via the checkbox for the Custom Parameter, if you want to keep but hide it

   &nbsp;